(Explanation, actually. Anything this weird requires explaining!)

 With a stack of Beatles albums on the CD player to evoke memories and set the mood, I sat down at my computer and started.
 It was supposed to be a short, funny, sexy little story, but it just grew and grew!
 Somewhere along the line, the story decided it wanted to be a romance, not a parody,

 and I let it happen.
-When I found my memories of the sixties a little hazy on facts like whether or not pantyhose had been invented yet, I got the
+When I found my memories of the sixties a little hazy on facts like whether pantyhose had been invented yet, I got the

 old World Book Encyclopedia Yearbooks off the shelf.
 I went to the library to get books about the Beatles to get the basic facts of touring dates,